golemfactory/golem-js-preview-program/tasks/6-initialise-workers/FEEDBACK.md

 [

-Is the API natural to solve the tasks?
-If not how would you expect it to be?
+Is JS SDK API intuitive and helps solve the tasks?
+If not, what would you change?

 Have you encountered any errors in the golem-js lib?
-Provide the link to issues.
+Provide the link(s) to the issue(s) in `golem-js` [repository](https://github.com/golemfactory/golem-js/issues) which you had reported.

 What additional features would you add?